karlskewes/spinnaker-kustomize-original/README.md

 For Java services, custom configuration files are mounted in the `/opt/spinnaker/config/` directory.

+Custom configuration for services can be appended to their respective `<service>-local.yml` file.

+For example, see `./overlays/config/files/clouddriver-local.yml`.

+This file is added to the `clouddriver` ConfigMap and mounted into the container at `/opt/spinnaker/config/clouddriver-local.yml`.

 You can find the default configuration file for each service in the services git repository.
 Check out the branch related to the version you are running.
 For release 1.29.0 check out branch `release-1.29.x`.